cognusion/wgetpipe/README.md

     	Enable full response output if debugging is on -save
     	Save the content of the files.
-Into hostname/folders/file.ext files -sleep duration
+Into hostname/folders/file.ext files -size string
+    	Size of chunks to download (whole-numbers with suffixes of B,KB,MB,GB,PB) -sleep duration
     	Amount of time to sleep between spawning a GETter (e.g. 1ms, 10s) -stats
     	Output stats at the end
   -timeout duration
     	Amount of time to allow each GET request (e.g. 30s, 5m)

 ```

 ## Licensing